 Hotels in Geneva

 The art-nouveau Hotel Tiffany has 65 lovely rooms, a reception with colorful couches and mahogany paneling and also a spa with a sauna, hammam, fitness area, and massages.
-The rooms have Frette linens, wifi, flat TVs, fluffy terry robes, fresh fruit, artisanal chocolates, and, yes, the showers are great.
+The rooms have Frette linens, fluffy terry robes, fresh fruit, artisanal chocolates, and, yes, the showers are still great.
 The appealing belle époque décor of floral motifs, taffeta curtains and carved woodwork combine with edgy contemporary design.
-There’s the cozy English bar and the gourmet restaurant offering delicious delights to travelers.
-The Tiffany is near Geneva’s Grand Théâtre, Music Conservatory – a short walk to Old Town or anywhere.
+There’s the cozy English bar, terrific breakfasts and the gourmet restaurant offers delicious delights.
+The Tiffany is near Geneva’s Grand Théâtre, Music Conservatory, a short walk to Old Town or anywhere.